Basis-Theory/basistheory-integration-guides/collections/guides/quickstarts/quickstart_java.md

 <img src="/assets/images/getting_started/application_api_key.png" />

 ## Step 4: Create a Token to secure a string
 To create a token, we need to send an HTTP POST request to the [`/tokens`](https://docs.basistheory.com/api-reference/#tokens-create-token) endpoint.
-In this guide, we will be using the `token` Token Type (you can read more about Tokens [here](https://developers.basistheory.com/concepts/what-are-tokens/)).
+In this guide, we will be using the generic `token` Token Type (you can read more about Tokens [here](https://developers.basistheory.com/concepts/what-are-tokens/)).

 Update the `BT-API-KEY` header with the API Key you created in Step 3!